 I hope you did not miss the beautiful moon.

-Let heaven's clouds stand in for your tears.
+Let heaven’s clouds stand in for your tears.
 The moon is the same to all times and all people, only our thoughts are different.
 Think this: The unchanging moon symbolizes change.
-Coal black and bone white, the moon can mean climate stability, fertile ocean tides, one small step to magnificent desolation, night and the charming silver light of night, lunacy, which is wandering from the path, and love and joining what is far apart.
-Let heaven's clouds stand in for your tears, brush your eyes and look back at the shining monument of stone, the cat's-eye moon.
+Coal black and bone white, the moon can mean climate stability, fertile ocean tides, one small step to magnificent desolation, night and the rime of silver light at night, lunacy, when the mind is drawn astray, and love and joining what is far apart.
+Let heaven’s clouds stand in for your tears, brush your eyes and look back at the shining monument of stone, the cat’s-eye moon.
 July 2004

 If I had my druthers, I would live